tidev/alloy/README.md

 If you don't add an `id` attribute to an element, it will not be referencable directly in your controller.

-_NOTE: it's import that you use unique `id` attributes across all your view files.
-If you don't, you will get a compiler error._

 Exporting Properties & Functions from Controllers
 -------------------------------------------------